Barnabas Nawangwe: Awards

-Prof. Nawangwe was named African Educationist of the Year by the African Leadership Magazine.
+Nawangwe was named African Educationist of the Year by the African Leadership Magazine.

 Other considerations

-He serves as a consultant architect and has been involved in many architectural projects at the university for a period stretching back at least 20 years.
+Nawangwe serves as a consultant architect and has been involved in many architectural projects at the university for a period stretching back at least 20 years.
 He is also an external examiner at the University of Nairobi, the Royal Institute of Technology in Stockholm and the Oslo School of Architecture.